spryker/spryker-docs/docs/marketplace/dev/setup/installation.md

 template: concept-topic-template
 ---

 This article describes how to get started with the B2C Demo Marketplace.

-For detailed installation instructions, see [Installing Spryker with Docker](https://documentation.spryker.com/docs/installing-spryker-with-docker) or [Installing with Development Virtual Machine](https://documentation.spryker.com/docs/dev-getting-started#installing-spryker-with-development-virtual-machine).
+For the detailed installation instructions, see [Installing Spryker with Docker](https://documentation.spryker.com/docs/installing-spryker-with-docker) or [Installing Spryker with the Development Virtual Machine](https://documentation.spryker.com/docs/dev-getting-started#installing-spryker-with-development-virtual-machine).

 ## Prerequisites

-For full installation prerequisites, see one of the following:
+For the entire installation prerequisites, see one of the following:

 - [Installing Docker prerequisites on MacOS](https://documentation.spryker.com/docs/installing-docker-prerequisites-on-macos)
 - [Installing Docker prerequisites on Linux](https://documentation.spryker.com/docs/installing-docker-prerequisites-on-linux)